-Dr. Lynn Worcester Jones is a dedicated performer-scholar and serves as Assistant Professor, Keyboard Area Coordinator at The University of Tennessee at Chattanooga where she teaches piano instruction, survey of piano repertoire, piano pedagogy, piano ensemble, and musicianship lab.
+Dr. Lynn Worcester Jones is a dedicated performer-scholar and serves as Assistant Professor, Keyboard Area Coordinator at The University of Tennessee at Chattanooga where she teaches applied piano, survey of piano repertoire, piano pedagogy, piano ensemble and musicianship lab.
 She is a versatile artist who maintains an active solo and collaborative performance career.
-Beginning her piano studies at the age of four with her mother, she has performed solo and chamber recitals throughout the United States, Italy, and Vienna.
+Beginning her piano studies at the age of four with her mother, she has performed solo and chamber recitals throughout the United States, Italy and Vienna.
 She has won numerous national awards and prizes and has performed with members of the Los Angeles Philharmonic Orchestra and in numerous international summer festivals including the Vienna International Piano Academy, Vienna Music Seminar at the University of Music and Performing Arts in Vienna, Austria, Tyrolean International Piano Academy (Innsbruck) and the Atlantic Music Festival.
-Dr. Worcester has performed as a collaborative pianist with artists in the two-piano and chamber ensembles and enjoys performing works by living women composers.
+Dr. Jones has performed as a collaborative pianist with artists in two-piano and chamber ensembles and enjoys performing works by living women composers.
 In February 2020, she will perform a concert featuring Women Composers of the Past and Present in February at The University of Tennessee at Chattanooga and College Music Society Southern Conference with guest artist Dr. Andrew White.

-Dr. Worcester produces a wide range of academic writings published in leading keyboard journals including articles, conference reports, and recorded interviews.
-Her article “Campaigning for College Music Study” was published in the Oct/Nov 2019 issue of American Music Teacher and “Spencer Myer: 21st-Century American Pianist” in the Jan/Feb 2019 issue of Clavier Companion.
+Dr. Jones produces a wide range of academic writings published in leading keyboard journals including articles, conference reports, and recorded interviews.
+Her article “Campaigning for College Music Study” was published in the Oct/Nov 2019 issue of American Music Teacher and “Spencer Myer: 21st-Century American Pianist” was published in the Jan/Feb 2019 issue of Clavier Companion.
 In April 2017, Piano Pedagogy Forum published her work, "A Review of Studies on Piano Performers and Pedagogues" from her dissertation, “Allison Nelson: Pianist, Teacher, and Editor.”
-Her conference reports include “Teaching Your Students to Teach: Competency Expectations for All Levels of Group Piano Pedagogy Students,” from the 2017 Proceedings of the National Conference on Keyboard Pedagogy; and a report on iPads in the Group Piano Classroom from a presentation at the 2016 GP3 Forum published in the MTNA e-journal.
+Her conference reports include the 2017 Proceedings of the National Conference on Keyboard Pedagogy and the 2016 GP3 Forum published in the MTNA e-journal.

-Dr. Worcester is a dedicated educator and has earned the MTNA Professional Certification designation of a Nationally Certified Teacher of Music (NCTM).
-Dr. Worcester also maintains an active and high-achieving private piano studio and has taught in California, Texas, Oklahoma, Georgia, Iowa, and Tennessee.
+Dr. Jones is a dedicated educator and has earned the MTNA Professional Certification designation of a Nationally Certified Teacher of Music (NCTM).
+Dr. Jones also maintains an active and high-achieving private piano studio and has taught in California, Texas, Oklahoma, Georgia, Iowa, and Tennessee.
 From 2013-2016, she was on piano faculty at Blue Lake Fine Arts Camp in Twin Lake, Michigan.
-While in Iowa, Dr. Worcester served on the Iowa Music Teachers Association Executive Board as Foundation Chair.
-Currently, Dr. Worcester serves on the Tennessee Music Teachers Association Executive Board as Junior Piano Competitions Chair.
+While in Iowa, she served on the Iowa Music Teachers Association Executive Board as Foundation Chair.
+Currently, Dr. Jones serves on the Tennessee Music Teachers Association Executive Board as Junior Piano Competitions Chair.
 At The University of Tennessee at Chattanooga, she directs the annual UTC Piano Arts Competition.
-Her extensive experience in professional teaching associations, both national and regional, and as a competition and festival adjudicator allow her to guide and promote her piano students in their growth as performers.